Kosovo Serbs: Balkan Wars and World War I

-The rising Kingdom of Serbia planned a restoration of its rule in Kosovo as Ottoman might crumbled on the Balkan peninsula by the end of the 19th century.
+The rising Kingdom of Serbia planned a restoration of its rule in Kosovo as Ottoman might crumbled in the Balkan peninsula by the end of the 19th century.
 Some historians suggest that Austro-Hungarian emissaries were active in areas where Serbs and Albanians coexisted, deliberately stirring conflicts and divisions between the two ethnicities to advance their state's political interests and influence.
 During the First Balkan War, the Kingdom of Serbia and the Kingdom of Montenegro fought alongside Greece and Bulgaria as part of the Balkan League to drive the Ottoman forces out of Europe and to incorporate the spoils into their respective states.
 Serbia, Montenegro, and Greece had acquired the entire Albanian-inhabited territories (with the exception of Vlora) in the hope of achieving recognition with their new borders.
 Resistance from the Albanians across their entire region in favour of their own proposed independent nation state led to fighting between the Balkan League armies and Albanian forces.
-To end the conflict, the Treaty of London decreed an independent Principality of Albania (close to its present borders), with bulk of the Kosovo vilayet going to Serbia and the Metohija region awarded to Montenegro.
+To end the conflict, the Treaty of London decreed an independent Principality of Albania (close to its present borders), with bulk of the Kosovo vilayet going to Serbia and the region around Peć awarded to Montenegro.

 During the World War I, in the winter of 1915–1916, the Serbian army withdrew through Kosovo in a bid to evade the forces of the Central Powers.
 Thousands died of starvation and exposure.
 In 1918, the Serbian army pushed the Central Powers out of Kosovo, and the region was unified as Montenegro subsequently joined the Kingdom of Serbia.